Game Boy · Action / Puzzle (Breakout)

 About this game

-Kirby's Block Ball is a 1995 breakout-style action game developed by HAL Laboratory for the Game Boy, in which Kirby himself serves as the bouncing ball in a paddle-and-brick game structure.
-Players control paddles on all four sides of the screen, angling Kirby to break bricks and defeat mid-stage enemies, while managing Kirby's Inhale ability — absorbing enemies to copy their powers and unleash them as special attacks.
-The adaptation of Kirby's abilities into breakout mechanics took HAL Laboratory reportedly half a year of revision to perfect, and the result is a genre hybrid that feels distinctly like a Kirby game despite its unconventional format.
+Kirby's Block Ball is a 1995 breakout-style action game developed by HAL Laboratory for the Game Boy, in which Kirby himself serves as the bouncing ball.
+Players control paddles on all four sides of the screen, angling Kirby to break bricks and defeat mid-stage enemies, while managing Kirby's copy ability — absorbing enemies to use their powers as targeted special attacks.
+HAL Laboratory spent roughly six months revising the core mechanics until the game felt genuinely like a Kirby experience rather than a renamed Arkanoid.
+The result is a genre hybrid that is unmistakably Kirby despite its unconventional format — and one of the last games to carry Gunpei Yokoi's name as producer before his departure from Nintendo.

 Key Features

-Kirby bounces between four player-controlled paddles — one on each edge of the screen — with precise angle control.
-Copy ability system: Kirby inhales enemies to copy powers (stone, spark, needle, etc.) and unleash them as targeted special attacks.
-55 stages across 11 themed worlds.
-Boss encounters at the end of each world.
+Kirby bounces between four player-controlled paddles — one on each edge of the screen — with precise angle control shaped by which paddle he strikes.
+Copy ability system: Kirby inhales enemies to copy their powers (stone, spark, needle, and others) and fire them as targeted special attacks at specific bricks or enemies.
+55 stages across 11 themed worlds, each ending in a boss encounter.
 Power Shots: accumulated points unlock powerful timed attacks.
-Enemy hazards within the play field requiring real-time avoidance.
+Active enemy hazards within the play field require real-time avoidance — this is not a passive breakout game.

 The Story Behind